tonethar/IGME-330-Spring-2023/notes/randomness.md

 We will give you several opportunities to explore the use of randomness in digital media:

-- Here is a demo using a library named SimplexNoise - which is procedural nosie similar to Perlin Noise - [simplex-noise-1.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/simplex-noise-1.md)
+- Here is a demo using a library named SimplexNoise - which is procedural noise similar to Perlin Noise - [simplex-noise-1.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/simplex-noise-1.md)
 - The "screensaver" exercise in [PE-04 - Canvas Screensaver](../pe/pe-04.md) (inspired by Arp's *Collage with Squares Arranged according to the Laws of Chance*)
 - The [HW-random-walker.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-random-walker.md) (an old exercise, inspired by Arp's *Danger of Death*)
 - Computational text exercises that we will do later in the semester.
 These are inspired by Tristan Tzara's "cut-up" method of creating random text.
 We will use JavaScript libraries such as *RiTa* (pronounced "Rita") --> https://rednoise.org/rita/